CosmosContracts/juno-tools-docs/docs/03-dashboards/02-airdrop/01-guide/06-fund.md

 ## CW20

-CW20 Tokens are only airdroppable by minting, only the minter of the token can fund the airdrop.
+CW20 Tokens are only airdroppable by minting, the address must be both admin and the minter of the CW20 token contract

 ![](/img/airdrop/fund-airdrop-cw20.png)